efrecon/machinery/docs/Reference.md

 #### ps

-When called without any argument, the command `ps` will ask the swarm master to return the list of all running components, as of `docker-machine ps`.
-When called with arguments, these should be name matching patterns and the command will return the list of running components for that/those machine(s) instead.
+When called without any argument, the command `ps` will ask the swarm master to return the list of all running services, as of `docker-machine ps`.
+When called with arguments, these should be name matching patterns and the command will return the list of running services for that/those machine(s) instead.
 Note that calling `ps` with no argument, is different from running `ps "*"`.
-In the first case, only the components scheduled via swarm are printed out.
-In the second case, all components currently running in the cluster are printed out, including those that would be issued from compose files attached specifically attached to machines.
+In the first case, only the services scheduled via swarm are printed out.
+In the second case, all services currently running in the cluster are printed out, including those that would be issued from compose files attached specifically attached to machines.